rgmining/fraudar/docs/source/index.rst

       analyze()

 Note that, the above script uses `click <http://click.pocoo.org/>`_.
-If you didn't install it, run `pip install click`.
+If you didn't install it, you need to run `pip install click`.

-Then, you can analyze the graph with a specific :math:`n`, for example 5, run
+Then, you can analyze the graph with a specific :math:`n`, for example 5, run the script by

 .. code-block:: bash